Article

 • Deciding who the best person is to complete each parcel of work.

-Other times, the decision may be more nuanced.
-Such as when you may be able to do the work in-house, but it may not be the best use of an employee’s time.
 For example, when the engineering team at PGA of America has a new idea, they contract independent developers to test proof of concept.
-Not only is it an efficient and cost-effective way to prove whether an idea is worth pursuing, but also full-time employees can remain focused on higher-value projects.
+Not only is it an efficient and cost-effective way to prove whether an idea is worth pursuing, but also their full-time employees can remain focused on higher-value projects.

 When you’re not crystal clear on whether a project should be done by employees or independent professionals, ask yourself these questions: